franciellevargas/PRO/README.md

 <br>
 <h2 align="left">Acknowledgement</h2>

-The authors are grateful to CAPES, FAPESP, and USP Research Office for supporting this work.
+The authors are grateful to CAPES, FAPESP, and the USP Research Office for supporting this work.